Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Day 16: Farewell

-As we bid you farewell, we want to express our sincere gratitude for choosing us for your Luxury Everest Base Camp Trek.
-We wish you a safe and pleasant flight home and look forward to welcoming you back to Nepal for another unforgettable adventure soon.
+As we say goodbye, we extend our sincere gratitude for choosing Peregrine Treks and Tours for your Luxury Everest Base Camp Trek.
+We wish you a safe flight home and look forward to welcoming you back to Nepal for another adventure.

 Farewell from Kathmandu Airport